the1lab/1lab/src/1Lab/Equiv/FromPath.lagda.md

   _ = refl
 ```

-We can instead construct the proof that `transp`{.Agda} along $P$ is an
+We can instead construct a direct proof that `transp`{.Agda} along $P$
-equivalence directly.
+is an equivalence, giving us control over the unfolding of the inverse.
 We start by naming all the relevant endpoints:

 ```agda
   A B : Type ℓ